Mikejo5000/vsts-docs-pr/docs/navigation/work-with-favorites.md

 ---
 title: Work with favorites
 titleSuffix: Azure CodeX
-description: Use favorites to quickly open a view or page within the web portal for Azure CodeX, CodeVault, CodePlan, or CodeLaunch
+description: Use favorites to quickly open a view or page within the web portal for Azure CodeX, CodeVault, Codex Agile, or Codex Pipelines
 ms.technology: vs-devops-wit
 ms.prod: vs-devops-alm
 ms.assetid: